Alluxio/alluxio/docs/en/core-services/Caching.md

 ```

 For this example, ensure the `alluxio.master.ttl.checker.interval` is set to a short
-duration, such as a minute, in order for the the master to quickly identify the expired files.
+duration, such as a minute, in order for the master to quickly identify the expired files.

 ## Managing Data Replication in Alluxio